-We estimate that our net proceeds from this offering will be approximately \$26.9 million, assuming an initial public offering price of \$6.00 per share, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by
+The net proceeds from this offering will be approximately \$26.9 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

 We expect to use the net proceeds from this offering to fund part of the continued clinical development of MIN-101 and MIN-202 and pre-clinical development of MIN-301.
 We intend to use the remaining net proceeds from this offering to satisfy certain contractual obligations and for working capital and other general corporate purposes.
 See "Use of Proceeds" for additional information.